Najran S.FC: Achievements

 The Najran team was able to reach the final match of the prince Faisal Bin Fahad cup 2005–06 for the first division.

-The Najran team was finally able to qualify to the Saudi Premier League in the 2007–08 season, and is still playing in it to this day.
+The Najran team was finally able to qualify to the Saudi Premier League in the 2007–08 season.

 They were able to reach the final four in the 2009–10 Saudi Crown Prince Cup after defeating some of the strongest teams in Saudi football such as Al-Ittihad, but lost to Al-Hilal 1–2 after an impressive display.